…of freelance-client relationships

 Also, DON’T tell a writer that they have a nice keyboard or typewriter or pen, hence the bestseller.
 Or a chef, that they have a good oven, hence the delicious meal, etc.

-DON’T offer a mask, pop tarts (or junk food of any kind for that matter) or credit as payment for “professional pictures” or “professional photo sessions” especially during a pandemic such is this never-ending coronavirus pandemic.
+DON’T offer a mask, pop tarts (or junk food of any kind for that matter) or credit as payment for “professional pictures” or “professional photo sessions” especially during a pandemic such as this never-ending coronavirus pandemic.
 [Offering “a mask” as payment for a half-day, on-location, weekend “professional photo shoot” at the height of COVID says it all, especially if you’re a doctor.]

-If you cannot pay (or can only pay very little and very late) your photographers, writers and other content creators, DON’T tell them to find a regular-paying (“real”) job so that they can afford to work for you for free (or pennies).
+If you cannot pay (or can only pay very little and very late) your photographers, writers, and other content creators, DON’T tell them to find a regular-paying (“real”) job so that they can afford to work for you for free (or pennies).